shaileshntikhe/play-2.5.8-upgrade/README.md

-# dms2
+# PLAY-APP
-Repo for DMS2
+Repo for PLAY-APP UPGRADE TO PLAY 2.5.8